 For the chicken

-• 1 pound boneless chicken breast or thighs, your choice, sliced into short, thin strips
+• 1 pound boneless chicken thighs sliced into short, thin strips

 • 1/2 teaspoon ground cumin